neoaggelos/cluster-api-provider-lxc/docs/book/src/explanation/load-balancer.md

 - **Required server extensions**: [`network_load_balancer`](https://linuxcontainers.org/incus/docs/main/api-extensions/#network-load-balancer), [`network_load_balancer_health_check`](https://linuxcontainers.org/incus/docs/main/api-extensions/#network-load-balancer-health-check)

 The `ovn` load balancer type will create and manage an [OVN network load balancer](https://linuxcontainers.org/incus/docs/main/howto/network_load_balancers/) for the control plane endpoint.
 A backend is configured for each control plane machine on the cluster.
-As control plane machines are added or removed from the cluster, cluster-api-provider-lxc will reconcile the backends of the network load balancer object accordingly.
+As control plane machines are added or removed from the cluster, cluster-api-provider-incus will reconcile the backends of the network load balancer object accordingly.

 Using the `ovn` load balancer type when the `network_load_balancer` and `network_load_balancer_health_check` API extensions are not supported will raise an error during the LXCCluster provisioning process.